 And so these things are important to consider.
 But don’t worry, we are going to look into this a bit deeper to help you understand what this means.

-There are many different types of electric guitars on the market!
+There are many types of electric guitars on the market!
 Every type is designed to provide different sounds and have different options.
-This allows musicians to get the right guitar for their modern needs.
+This allows musicians to get the right model for their modern needs.

 The type of music that you feel you want to start with will also play a big role in the type of guitar you will select.
-So i think its probably important to go ahead and look at the anatomy and parts of an electric guitar.
+So I think it is probably important to go ahead and look at the anatomy and parts of an electric guitar.

 Anatomy of an Electric Guitar

-The solid body electric guitar is more widely used in metal, rock and pop music.
+The solid body electric is more widely used in metal, rock and pop music.

-The semi hollow body guitar is the meet in the middle body style.
-They are quite versatile in the sense that you get some benefits from each solid and hollow. however, you also share some of the issues.
+The semi hollow body guitar is the meet in the middle style.
+They are quite versatile in the sense that you get some benefits from each solid and hollow.
+However, you also share some issues.

-The hollow body has a bright and punch sound like the solid body.
+The hollow body has a bright and punchy sound.
 However, because of the resonating chamber, you get a warmer tone and a very resonating sound.

-Semi hollow bodies tend to be a bit lighter then solid bodies but can potentially suffer from feedback issues when amplified loudly.
+Semi hollow bodies tend to be lighter, but can potentially suffer from feedback issues when amplified loudly.

 The semi hollow body can also be produced in custom shapes to a degree.

-Hollow body guitars are used more with classic music, jazz and produce a more acoustic type sound.
+Hollow body guitars are used more with classic music, jazz and produce a more naturally open type sound.

-The bodies produce a louder volume when not amplified then a solid body.
+The bodies produce a louder volume when not amplified.
 However, there can be feedback issues when amplified loudly.

-The Hollow body sound is warm and produces plenty of bass and are different then solid body guitars.
-These are beneficial to beginners who may not want to amplify the guitar, the hollow body is a great starter platform as well.
+The Hollow body sound is warm and produces plenty of bass.
+These are beneficial to beginners who may not want to amplify the guitar.
+The hollow body is a great starter platform as well.

-Sustain from the hollow body will be less then that of the solid or semi hollow body guitars but depending on what you are playing that can be overlooked.
+Sustain from the hollow body will be less than that of the solid or semi hollow guitars, but depending on what you are playing, that can be overlooked.

 Electric guitars are made with a few different wood types depending on the desired finish, price point and sound.
-While its not really something important to get right when your beginning, we do want to mention some of them.
+While it is not really something important to get right when you are beginning, we do want to mention some of them.

 Manufacturers do a great job of creating guitars with wood types that they feel add to what they are trying to accomplish.
 And so leaving that to them is normally best.

-Some of the wood types commonly found in budget solid body electrics are mahogany, alder and poplar.
+Some wood types commonly found in budget solid body electrics are mahogany, alder and poplar.
 While more expensive guitars might be made with pine, swamp ash and basswood.

 However, there is no hard rule to this.

-Some of the tone characteristics you will find with wood types are a consideration manufacturers use when selecting the wood.
+Some tone characteristics you will find with wood types are a consideration manufacturers use when selecting.
 But for budget guitars this plays a smaller role and wood is selected to keep costs down.